 Overview

 BirdSend and Constant Contact both serve email marketers but with different priorities.
-BirdSend is a budget email marketing platform built for content creators.
-Constant Contact is a established email marketing with event tools.
+BirdSend is a lightweight email marketing platform built for content creators.
+Constant Contact is an established email marketing platform with event tools.

 BirdSend's Niche